pahaul/pahaul.github.io/README.md

-# LLMs for Automated Text Analysis in the Digital Humanities: How Useful Are They Really?
+# LLMs for Automated Text Analysis in the Digital Humanities

 The digitization of historical texts is one of the central and at the same time most demanding tasks in the Digital Humanities.
 The path from a physical document to a machine-readable digital version consists of many coordinated steps: from scanning the pages to OCR analysis (Optical Character Recognition, i.e., automatic character recognition), error correction, normalization, and finally the extraction of relevant information.
 The goal of this pipeline is to enable distant reading – an approach in which large text corpora are analyzed automatically without researchers having to manually read every page.
 This is essential for extensive source collections.